samyarmodabber/SamBlog/README.md

-# DevConnector 2.0
+# SamBlog version 2.0

-> Social network for developers

-This is a MERN stack application from the "MERN Stack Front To Back" course on [Udemy](https://www.udemy.com/mern-stack-front-to-back/?couponCode=TRAVERSYMEDIA).
-It is a small social network app that includes authentication, profiles and forum posts.
+> A CMS based on Express React SQL([sequeliz](http://docs.sequelizejs.com/))

+This is a SERN stack application make a CMS similar to WordPress.

 ## Quick Start

 ```
-# change default.json file in cofig folder

-# this file is located in config/default.json
+# Make a database in MYSQL

-# add uri of your mongodb connection for example

- "mongoURI": "mongodb://localhost/dev-social",
+# change .env sample to .env acording to your database

 ```